simonbacquie/railstraining2/README.md

 (no, not really)

-Check out `snippets.txt` in the root directory, that's pretty much all the commands we'll be running.
+Check out `snippets.txt` in the root directory, that's pretty much all the commands we could be running.
+You can use it as a cheat sheet.
+I ran many of them for you already.

 To get started ahead of time: